Find Cheap Auto Insurance Quotes in Your Area

-To live and drive in Utah, you must carry an auto insurance policy that meets the minimum coverage requirements outlined in Utah's Financial Responsibility Laws.
-The Beehive State demands at least liability insurance in the split limits of 25/65/25 and no-fault insurance of $3,000 coverage per person.
+To drive in Utah, you must carry an auto insurance policy that meets the minimum coverage requirements outlined in Utah's Financial Responsibility Laws.
+The Beehive State demands at least liability insurance in the split limits of 25/65/15 and no-fault insurance of $3,000 coverage per person.
 Utah is a no-fault state (see Your Right to Sue).

 When you are driving in Utah, be sure to have a copy of your insurance ID card with you.
 If you cannot provide satisfactory proof of insurance in case a law enforcement officer pulls you over, you may face a fine and even license suspension.
 An insurance binder (if your policy is bought but not yet in effect) or a copy of the policy’s declaration page will suffice too.